Difference between Term Insurance and Whole Life Insurance

 - Accidental Death Benefit+:

 This rider pays out an additional amount if the policyholder’s death during the policy term is caused by an accident.
 For example, if the life insurance cover is `1 crore and the accidental death benefit cover is `25 lakh, then an accidental death benefit rider will payout an additional `25 lakh if the death is caused by an accident.

 - Critical Illness Benefit^:

 This rider pays out on the diagnosis of a critical illness such as heart attack, kidney failure or cancer.
 It helps you fight the illness and pay the expenses incurred in medical treatment.
 For example, if you have a critical illness cover of ₹ 30 lakh and are diagnosed with cancer, you will be paid `30 lakh, immediately on the diagnosis.

 This rider pays out on the diagnosis of a terminal illness.
 A terminal illness, as distinguished from a critical illness is one which most likely leads to death.
 If you have a term insurance cover of ₹ 50 lakh, this amount will be paid to you on the diagnosis of a terminal illness.

 - Permanent Disability Benefit:

 Some policies will allow you to choose between income payment or lump sum payment to your nominees from the policy.
-On the death of the policy holder, his or her family may not want a large lump sum but instead need an income to pay their monthly bills.
+On the death of the policyholder, his or her family may not want a large lump sum but instead, need an income to pay their monthly bills.
 This feature of payout options will give them this flexibility.
-For example, assume the policy holder has life cover of `1 crore, but has opted to receive the same as income.
-On his death, the family of the policy holder will receive income of say, `10 lakh per annum in equal monthly installments for 10 years rather than a lump sum payout of `1 crore.
-This income will be tax free under Section 10(10)(D)#.
+For example, assume the policyholder has a life cover of `1 crore but has opted to receive the same as income.
+On his death, the family of the policyholder will receive income of say, `10 lakh per annum in equal monthly instalments for 10 years rather than a lump sum payout of `1 crore.
+This income will be tax-free under Section 10(10)(D)#.